runicscribe/worldbuilding-docs/dae-machina/culture/history/daalfae_history.md

 Least impacted by Dragon Ael wars

-Main consequence is that there's much fewer Ael'daal in central and NE eaos (aside from Ironfire citadel) Many groups take in remaining Ael'daal survivors, naturalizing them into pop.
+Main consequence is that there's much fewer non-fae Aeldar in central and NE eaos (aside from Ironfire citadel) Many groups take in remaining Ael'daal survivors, naturalizing them into pop.
 Following millenia sees a large increase in Ael'fae population in this area, and near-dissapearance of non-fae Ael.